 If your dataset has only outside borders and doesn’t contain borders in every row then you won’t get borders at the page breaks after printing.
 So it may look weird or unusual.
 But no worries!
 Excel has some tricky ways to do it.
 This tutorial will provide you with 2 quick methods to print borders at page break in Excel.

-2 Ways to Print Borders at Page Break in Excel
+How to Print Borders at Page Break in Excel: 2 Quick Ways

 First thing first, let’s get introduced to our dataset that represents some salesperson’s sales in different regions.
 Our dataset has two page breaks after rows 9 and 14.